 Travel Insurance for Oman

-As with travelling anywhere, you should ensure that you purchase comprehensive travel insurance before embarking on solo female travel to Oman.
+You should ensure that you purchase comprehensive travel insurance before embarking on solo female travel to Oman.
 This should be the case when you travel anywhere.

 Try to purchase a travel insurance package that provides at least $1 million worth of medical coverage.
 If you have an accident in Oman, the local costs of treatment are extremely high.
 When you purchase an insurance package, you should also consider the fact that many providers DO NOT cover activities like hiking.